 Be prepared for a low blood sugar emergency.
 Get a prescription for glucagon and keep it nearby.
 If you’re working out with a trainer or with a friend, show them how to use your glucagon (nasal or injectable) so they can treat you in case of an emergency.

 Preventing and Treating High Blood Sugar During Exercise

 Certain high-intensity or anaerobic exercises, such as weight lifting, can stimulate glucose production by the liver, leading to an increase in blood glucose.
 During these exercises, your muscles need more energy, which is why you’ll see a temporary increase in blood glucose levels.
 Other anaerobic exercises include sprinting, and high-intensity interval training (HIIT).

 Before beginning any workout, check your glucose, as well as during and after.
 If your blood sugar is too high (13.9 mmol/L250 mg/dL or above) wait until your blood sugar comes down before proceeding with exercise.
 Your body may not have enough insulin to control your blood sugar.
-Chat with your doctor on taking glucose-lowering medications prior to exercise if your glucose is above 13.9 mmol/L250 mg/dL.
-Though rare in Type 2 diabetes, consider checking for ketones.
+Chat with your doctor on taking blood glucose-lowering medications prior to exercise if your glucose is above 13.9 mmol/L250 mg/dL.
+Though rare in type 2 diabetes, consider checking for ketones.

 Making Time for Fitness